Ai Accountant

 How it reduces manual reconciliation and tagging

-Instead of manually tagging every transaction, the system applies consistent logic to categorise entries and highlights only exceptions that need CA review.
+Instead of manually tagging every transaction, the system applies consistent logic to categorise entries.
+It highlights only exceptions that need CA review.
 This significantly reduces time spent on repetitive reconciliation and suspense resolution.

 Why it suits CAs managing multiple clients